-- Don't answer any questions, even if the police tell that you do not need a lawyer, that this is the 'only time you can cooperate', etc, etc.
+- Don't answer any questions, even if the police tell that you do not need a lawyer, that this is the "only time you can cooperate," etc.

-- Be polite and get the name and number of the person who wishes to speak to you and tell them that you will call them back
+- Be polite and get the name and number of the person who wishes to speak to you and tell him or her that you will call back

 Are there ever any circumstances under which you should talk to the police?

 The circumstances of every case are different.
-Some lawyers will tell you that you should never to talk to the police, but that is not necessarily the best advice in every case.
-An experienced and thoughtful criminal lawyer can help determine when it is in your best interest to speak to the police, and when it is in your best interest to retain your right to remain silent.
-I have resolved many cases successfully for my clients by agreeing to speak to the police.
-But I am always cautious until I can develop a relationship with the officer/detective/agent and I do some investigation and determine whether I can trust them.
+Some lawyers will tell you that you should never to talk to the police, but that is not necessarily the best advice.
+An experienced and thoughtful criminal lawyer can help determine when it is in your best interest to speak to the police and when it is in your best interest to retain your right to remain silent.
+J. Michael Price II has resolved many cases successfully by agreeing to speak to the police.
+But he is always cautious until he can develop a relationship with the officer/detective/agent and perform some investigation to determine whether or not the person is trustworthy.

 Should you talk to the press?

 You may think you want to expose some injustice by talking to the press, but the reporter isn't necessarily going to take your side of the story.
 A criminal lawyer is working for you and will generally be the best person to speak with the media.
-In some circumstances, you may be present and make a statement or you may be present and remain silent.
+In some circumstances, you may be present and make a statement, and in others you may be present and remain silent.
 Again, these are all handled on a case-by-case basis.